 Academic integrity is a crucial part of academic life at American institutions.
 Students are required to adhere to university policies and procedures.
 Students should make themselves familiar with the University of Maryland's Code of Academic Integrity.
-Cheating, fabrication, plagiarism, or the facilitation of another student's academic dishonesty will not be tolerated.
+Cheating, fabrication, plagiarism (including self-plagiarism), or the facilitation of another student's academic dishonesty will not be tolerated.
+If students are ever unsure about what the parameters are for an assignment, if collaboration is allowed, or if a behavior would be a breach of academic integrity, they are encouraged to speak with their faculty members before completing an assignment.